TejaswhiKY/AI-MEDICAL-PRESCRIPITION/README.md

 Deploy your chats and changes directly.

-All updates are automatically mirrored in this GitHub repository maintained by Ratan.
+All updates are automatically mirrored in this GitHub repository maintained by Tejaswhi.